Bristol Mercury: Design and development

 The Mercury was also the first British aero engine to be approved for use with variable-pitch propellers.

 The Bristol company and its shadow factories produced 20,700 examples of the engine.

-Outside the United Kingdom, Mercury was licence-built in Poland and used in their PZL P.11 fighters.
+Outside the United Kingdom, Mercury was licence-built by Państwowe Zakłady Lotnicze in Poland and used in the PZL P.11 fighters.
 It was also built by NOHAB in Sweden and used in the Swedish Gloster Gladiator fighters and in the Saab 17 dive-bomber.
 In Italy, it was built by Alfa Romeo as the Mercurius.
 In Czechoslovakia it was built by Walter Engines.
 In Finland, it was built by Tampella and mainly used on Bristol Blenheim bombers.